jmontejo/for-students/_start/01_lxplus.md

 Note: when you click on `AFS Workspaces`, you should check the settings (you can select that from the menu on the left).
-Here you can increase the space in your afs home and workspace up to 10 and 100 GB respectively, ans also see the path for how to find these areas from lxplus.
+Here you can increase the space in your afs home and workspace up to 10 and 100 GB respectively, and also see the path for how to find these areas from lxplus.

 ## Text editors